colynb/gulp-data/README.md

 ## API

-### data(callback)
+### data(dataFunction)

-#### callback
+#### dataFunction
 Type: `Function`

-Define an callback function that returns a data object.
+Define a function that returns a data object via a callback function.
 Could return JSON from a file, or an object returned from a database.

 ## Note to gulp plugin authors